yogeshkk/autoscaler/README.md

 You can either use the docker image which contain the fix yogeshkunjir/clusterautoscaler:v1.12.8.patch-fix which is of this build or compile below source code or patch offical one and compile using below steps.

-## build binary and docker images.
+## Build binary and docker images.

 Prerequisites.

-Linux with Go and make.
+Linux with Go(version 1.13 or above) and make.
-do

 go get https://github.com/kubernetes/kubernetes

 go get https://github.com/kubernetes/kubernetes/autoscaler
 cd in $GOPATH/src/github.com/kubernetes/autoscaler

 make all

-you should get binary file use below command to make binary docker build . -t clusterautoscaler:v1.12.8.patch-fix
+you should get binary file use command to make binary docker build . -t clusterautoscaler:v1.12.8.patch-fix

 ## Credit.
-I have made zero changes from my side so all credit to kubernetes author for cluster autoscaler and specail credit for https://github.com/gjtempleton for this patch.
+I have made zero changes from my side so all credit to kubernetes author for cluster autoscaler and special credit for https://github.com/gjtempleton for this patch.